-The Automotive Electrical Manual by Haynes, gives the DIY mechanic the information necessary to understand basic automotive electricity, how to read wiring diagrams, hoe to properly use electrical test equipment, and more.
+The Automotive Electrical Manual by Haynes gives the DIY mechanic all of the information needed to perform electrical repairs on automotive vehicles.
+The manual includes information necessary to understand basic auto electricity, how to read wiring diagrams, how to properly use electrical test equipment like multimeters, how to perform basic automotive electrical troubleshooting and more.
+The guide features easy to understand, step-by-step instructions, clear pictures and detailed descriptions to ensure your next electrical repair project is a success.

 UNDERSTANDING WIRING DIAGRAMS